dalila-taleb/ai_starter_tutorial/1_section.md

+3. Save the file.

-11. Save the file and run the application :
+## Run the application :

 From Visual Studio Code :